In News

 Dear Friends,

 Chag sameach!
-As Libenu’s dedicated staff, volunteers, clients, and families immerse themselves in the traditions of Sukkot, I would like to share a few thoughts that have inspired me with regard to the way the two – Libenu and Sukkot – are connected.
+As Libenu’s dedicated staff, volunteers, residents, and families immerse themselves in the traditions of Sukkot, I would like to share a few thoughts that have inspired me with regard to the way the two – Libenu and Sukkot – are connected.

 First, the sukkah is a temporary dwelling that represents the Jewish people’s forty years of wandering through the desert after being brought out of slavery in Egypt.
 Imagine what a time of uncertainty, anxiety, and fear that must have been.
 The Jewish people knew that Moshe and Hashem would bring them to the Promised Land, but when?
 What would that land be like?
 Would it meet their needs, fulfill their hopes and yearnings?